kgbercan/swift-tutorial/Types.md

 // the next line won't run
 x = "5" + 6

-// You have to unwrap the optional with an exclamation point when you cast the String to an Int
+// You have to unwrap the optional with an exclamation point when you cast any String to an Int
 // (more about this later)
 var x = Int("5")! + 6
-print(x)
 ```

 Swift is statically-typed, so types are checked at compile time.

 ## Naming

 Swift allows almost any character to be used in naming a variable/constant, including Unicode characters and emojis.
 Some invalid characters are whitespaces, mathematical symbols, arrows, private-use (or invalid) Unicode code points, or line- and box-drawing characters.
 You may use numbers, as long as it is not the first character in the name.
 The compiler checks that the convention of a variable name beginning with a letter (or an emoji) is met.
 It is frowned upon to use reserved Swift keywords as variable/constant names, but it is possible if you surround the name with back ticks.
 Naming conventions in the community dictate that variable, constant, and function names should begin with a lowercase letter and that class names should begin with an uppercase letter.
+Camelcase seems to be used to create readable names more often than underscores.

 # Types